The City of Redding Uses OpenGov Stories to Share Critical Carr Fire Recovery Information

 In Redding, California, the Carr Fire, which is the State’s sixth most destructive wildfire in its history, continues to char through Shasta County.
 It has already consumed 173,000 acres of land, more than 1,500 homes and businesses, and displaced thousands of people.
 As of this publication, the fire is only 47 percent contained.

 In emergencies, community members turn to their local government for guidance and assistance.

 As long as a fire threatens a city, CAL FIRE is responsible for communications to communities.
 But once that threat is gone, the city takes over.
 This is the situation the City of Redding faced last Thursday, August 2, when Shasta County and Redding residents began to trickle back in as the fire shifted away from the city.

 The City of Redding needed a way to communicate with residents and provide the leadership and guidance people need to make critical decisions as they begin to recover.

-Within 48 hours, Redding leveraged Stories—a major enhancement to OpenGov’s Citizen Engagement solution that helps governments more effectively share information with their communities using easy-to-build web pages that combine data, images, maps, videos, and text -- to develop a disaster recovery information site.
+Within 48 hours, Redding leveraged Stories—a major enhancement to OpenGov’s Communications and Reporting solution that helps governments more effectively share information with their communities using easy-to-build web pages that combine data, images, maps, videos, and text — to develop a disaster recovery information site.
 The site features critical information covering debris removal, the location of active fires, financial assistance, safety information, supplies and shelter, damaged property, housing, how to contact utilities, air quality, school impact, and other recovery action steps.
 The City of Redding also used Open Town Hall to collect and answer questions from the community.